-This mode would be used for a quick warm-up and complete automatic control of the electric space heating where the site sapply established as Sec Note 3.6.
+This mode would be used for a quick warm-up and complete automatic control of the electric space heating where the site supply is adequate.
+See note 3.6.

 A mains hook-up is needed for this mode and the maximum current will be approximately 8 amps.